Charles Marriott

 Charles Stowell "Father" Marriott (14 September 1895 – 13 October 1966) was an English cricketer, who played first-class cricket for Lancashire, Cambridge University and Kent.
 Marriott played between 1919 and 1938 and was considered one of the best leg-break and googly bowlers of the time.
 He went on to teach, having served during World War I in the British Army.

 Marriott played in one Test match for the England cricket team in 1933 at the age of 37, taking 11 wickets.

 Early life

 Marriott was born at Heaton Moor near Stockport in Lancashire; his birth was registered as "Charlie Stowell Marriott".
 His father, Joshua Marriott, was a solicitor.
 He was educated in Ireland, first at Monkston Park School in Dublin from 1904 to 1909 and then at The Royal School, Armagh between 1909 and 1912 before attending St Columba's College, Dublin from 1912 to 1913.
 He played cricket in the school XI at both Royal School and St Columba's and was a member of the St Columba's Officer Training Corps (OTC).

-After leaving school Marriott enrolled at Dublin University where he was also a member of the OTC.
+After leaving school Marriott enrolled at Trinity College Dublin where he was also a member of the OTC.
 His studies were interrupted by the outbreak of World War I.